yale-nlp/ODSum/README.md

 ## Data Processing

-To process the data and convert it into formats compatible with various summarization models, refer to `data_process.ipynb` (or the appropriate processing notebook/script provided).
+To process the data and convert it into formats compatible with various summarization models, refer to `data_process.ipynb`

 ## Experimental Results